nf-core/tools/docs/lint_errors.md

       description="Container image containing all requirements for nf-core/EXAMPLE pipeline"

 COPY environment.yml /
-RUN conda env create -f /environment.yml && conda clean -a ENV PATH /opt/conda/envs/nfcore-EXAMPLE/bin:$PATH
+RUN conda env update -n root -f /environment.yml && conda clean -a
 ```

 To enforce this minimal `Dockerfile` and check for common copy+paste errors, we require
 that the above template is used.
-Failures are generated if the `FROM`, `COPY`, `RUN` and `ENV` statements above are not present.
+Failures are generated if the `FROM`, `COPY` and `RUN` statements above are not present.
-These lines must be an exact copy of the above example, with the exception that
+These lines must be an exact copy of the above example.
-the `ENV PATH` must reference the name of your pipeline instead of `nfcore-EXAMPLE`.

 Additional lines and different metadata can be added without causing the test to fail.